 Furthermore, pet parents must not offer cherry-flavored foods to their dogs because these edibles are rich in artificial flavors and sugars.

-Since these things are harmful to your dog, you should refrain from sharing even if the little guy is eyeing your cherry-flavored gum.
+Since these things are harmful to your dog, you should refrain from sharing them, even if the little guy is desperately eyeing your cherry-flavored gum.

 What is Cyanide Poisoning?